simeononsecurity/simeononsecurity.ch/content/articles/machine-learning-vs-deep-learning-understanding-the-difference/index.en.md

 ## Section 1: Introduction to Machine Learning and Deep Learning

-Before delving into the differences, let's provide a brief introduction to both machine learning and deep learning.
+Before digging into the differences, let's provide a brief introduction to both machine learning and deep learning.

 ### What is Machine Learning?